EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 3. Authorization request.
 The PID provider wallet requests the Client wallet for WIA, WTE, PID using the endpoint either submitted by the natural person in the first step or by information in the redirect url if the LPID process started in a wallet application with a redirect.
 4. Authorization response.
 Client wallet returns presentations of WTE, WIA, (PID).
 5. Authorization request.
 Client wallet requests WIA and PID from PID provider wallet.
 6. Authorization response.
-PID provider wallet returs presentations of PID and WIA.
+PID provider wallet returns presentations of PID and WIA.
-7. PID provider wallet requests information from VDR for verifiacation and validation.
+7. PID provider wallet requests information from VDR for verification and validation.
 8. VDR returns requested information.
-9. Client wallet requests information from VDR for verifiacation and validation.
+9. Client wallet requests information from VDR for verification and validation.
 10. VDR returns requested information.
 11. PID provider wallet verifies and validates presentations and issuer of WTE and WIA (and PID).
 12. Client wallet verifies and validates presentations and issuer of WIA and LPID.